See also FAQs

-Please plan on arriving on campus at least 30 minutes prior to events to allow for parking, ticketing, and seating.
-Parking is is strictly enforced and parking tickets are available at $4.00 per vehicle through nearby parking stations requiring cash.
+Please plan on arriving on campus 30 minutes prior to the event to allow for parking, ticketing, admission, and seating.
+Parking is is strictly enforced at UCSC.
+Parking permits are available from attendants or paystations in the lot.
 Learn more here.

 All campus venues are wheelchair accessible.
-For disability-related accommodations, please contact the theater staff, upon arrival.
+For disability-related accommodations, please contact the venue staff upon arrival.

 Assistive Listening Devices

 Assistive Listening Devices are available for events and performances at the UCSC Theater Arts Mainstage, Second Stage, Experimental Theater, and the Music Center Recital Hall.
 Please check with the House Manager at least 30 minutes prior to the performance.

 Music Center Recital Hall